AmarDodda/Backend/readme.md

 ## Middleware

 ### Auth Middleware
-The `auth` middleware is used to handle authentication and authorization for users within the CRM system.
+The `auth` middleware is used to handle authentication and authorization for the admin within the CRM system.

 1. **checkAuth**:
-   - This function verifies if the user is authenticated by checking for a valid JWT token in the request cookies.
+   - This function verifies if the admin is authenticated by checking for a valid JWT token in the request cookies.
    - If the token is absent or invalid, it returns a 401 Unauthorized error.
    - Upon successful verification, it decodes the token to extract the user ID and attaches it to the request object before calling the next middleware.